Deep Learning Model for Finding New Superconductors: Data availability

 We used the 48,000 inorganic materials in COD, 1,000 of which were used as test data.
 The remaining 47,000 materials and 12,000 materials in SuperCon were used as training data.
 Then, we obtained predicted $T_\text{c}$ values of the 1,000 materials in the test data.
 We repeated the procedure 48 times with different test data.
 This produced a candidate materials list.
 If we generate materials by generative models, which output chemical composition virtually, we do not yet know how to synthesize the generated materials.
 COD is thus used because it is a list of previously synthesized materials.

-\subsection{Data availability}
+\section{Data availability}

-SuperCon~\cite{supercon}, COD~\cite{gravzulis2011crystallography,gravzulis2009crystallography,Downs2003}, and the materials reported by Ref.~\cite{1468-6996-16-3-033503} are openly available and free to use.
+SuperCon~\cite{supercon}, COD~\cite{gravzulis2011crystallography,gravzulis2009crystallography,Downs2003} and the materials reported by Ref.~\cite{1468-6996-16-3-033503} are openly available and free to use.
 The materials reported by Hosono et al.\ have undetermined variables, such as $x$ in \ce{H_{2-x}O_{1+x}}.
 We investigated related papers and input the values for such variables.
 We then made a list of materials for the evaluation of models.
-This list will be openly available for the community.
+This list will be openly available under the condition written in the following site for the community from the \href{https://github.com/tomo835g/Superconductors}{link}.